 A course on issues regarding the changing aspects of work today.
-Topics include: the significance and meaning of work to individuals, organizations, and cultures through examination of materials drawn from literary, economic, sociological, political, and other cultural perspectives.
-Prerequisites: 6 credits of English composition.
+Topics include: the significance and meaning of work to individuals, organizations, and cultures through examination of materials drawn from literary, economic, sociological, political, and other

-1680 Introduction to Film Studies 12-3-3
+1680 Introduction to Film Studies 1

 A course on film as an expressive art and a cultural artifact, emphasizing American film from its inception to the 1950s.
 Topics include: developing critical awareness as an audience member; film history, genres and themes; directing and acting styles and technical elements of filmmaking.
 Students must view required films and complete regular written assignments.
 Prerequisites: 6 credits of English composition or instructor consent.

-1681 Introduction to Film Studies 22-3-3
+1681 Introduction to Film Studies 2

 A continuation of CULT 1680, emphasizing American film from the 1950s to the present.
 Topics include: developing critical awareness as an audience member; film history, genres and themes; directing and acting styles; and technical elements of filmmaking.
 Students must view required films and complete regular written assignments.

 Prerequisites: CULT 1680.